dmitrysmagin/dmenu/trunk/readme.txt

         SelectorDir = "/usr/local/data/roms"
     }

 The filelist current folder is set to "SelectorDir".
+If the user has set SelectorDir manually for a MenuItem (by pressing Start in the fileselector), that value will override the MenuItem value.

 Wallpaper Selector with thumbnail